IntegrationMatters/njams-toolbox/h2-maintenance/README.md

 ## How it works:

 First the script exports the nJAMS H2 database file `njams.mv.db` into a temporary ZIP file.
-Secondly a new H2 database file is created based on the export.
+Secondly a new H2 database file is created based on the exported file.
 For more details see the description of the individual script in bash, cmd, or ps1.

 ## Characteristics:

-* shrinks nJAMS H2 database by rebuilding H2 database file
+* reorganizes nJAMS H2 database by rebuilding H2 database file
 * supports H2 database files of nJAMS Server 5.x

 ## Requirements:

-  - Java 8 or higher is required
+  - Java is required
   - Make sure there is enough disk space available on the machine, where you execute the script.
   - You need read/write permission on working directory
   - If applicable, you need read/write permission on nJAMS installation directory